symmy596/SurfinPy/README.md

 ### Usage

 Check out the tutorials included in the examples folder.
-There are standard .py input files to give examples of what inputs and outputs should look like.
 To gain greater insight view the .ipynb tutorials using a jupyter notebook, these are a blend of python inputs and markdown explanations.

 ### Contributing